Dealing With Gender Discrimination in The Workplace in Orlando, Florida

-At The Baez Law Firm, our civil rights attorneys can protect you in the event that you were unfairly treated due to your gender.
+At The Baez Law Firm, our civil rights lawyers can protect you in the event that you were unfairly treated due to your gender.
 To be sure, you will need to provide evidence of the discrimination.
 This can come in the form of direct evidence or circumstantial evidence.
 Direct evidence would be ideal, as direct evidence includes a written statement or witness testimony to a verbal statement made by the employer that indicates that your protected status had a direct impact on the employer’s treatment.
 However, most employers know better than to directly admit that a person’s protected status is the reason for their unfair treatment.
 If this is the case, circumstantial evidence may suffice.
 Circumstantial evidence can include:

 - Observations of different treatment between yourself and other employees of a non- or different protected status, who are of the same position or status as yourself, and who have the same qualifications, within the company;